-Please note that applicants may follow the traditional route of submitting hard copies sent by post.
-Applicants also have the option instead to prepare and submit a single PDF file of the aggregated, signed application material to firstname.lastname@example.org.
-In this case it is the applicant’s responsibility to ensure that all material is compiled and formatted appropriately.
+* If emailing, applicants must prepare and submit a single PDF of the aggregated, signed application material.
+It is the applicant’s responsibility to ensure that all material is compiled and formatted appropriately.
 In either case material must be received in the office by the stated deadline.
 Please do not send a hard copy through the post if you have already emailed your submission.

-Hard copies should be sent to the Hon.
+Hard copies can be sent to the Hon.
 Secretary:

 School of Psychology

-There are 4 submission deadlines per year – 1 March, 1 June, 1 September and 1 December.
-The proposals will be circulated to committee members with the Agenda for the next Committee Meeting.
+There are two submission deadlines per year – 1 June and 1 December.
+The proposals will be circulated to committee members with the Agenda for the next Committee Meeting following a deadline.
+Therefore, the earliest start date for a Small Grant are 1 August (if submitting to the 1 June deadline) and 1 February (if submitting to the 1 December deadline).
+It is expected that the project will start within three months of the earliest start dates listed above.
 Retrospective applications will not be considered.

 Applications should consist of the following (further details on application form):

-- A letter from the Head of the hosting department indicating the department’s willingness to host the grant and abide by the Society’s terms and conditions (Small Grant Terms and Instructions)
+- A letter from the Head of the hosting department indicating the department’s willingness to host the grant and abide by the Society’s terms and conditions (Small Grant Scheme Instructions).